Charles E W Bean, Diaries, AWM38 3DRL 606/8/1 - May - June 1915 - Part 14

 were 17 of them.
 The men on the way down patted

-them on the back, gave them cigarettes & further
+them on the back, gave them cigarettes - &, further

 down the path, some tea & biscuits.

-whilst, I was standing there on the edge of
+Whilst I was standing there on the edge of

 adventure with Turks when McDonald was taken

-prisoner; Our men were dragging dead Turks
+prisoner, Our men were dragging dead Turks

 out of another part of / trench, down / path &

-out a slab of hillside at / back.
+onto a slab of hillside at / back.
 Two men had

 just passed when pulling a Turk by / leg when there

-was a general scatter. men got to / side
+was a general scatter.
+Men got to / side

 o / path or shrank back up / hillside.
 Somebody

-sd "what is it - a bomb?"
+sd "What is it - a bomb?"
 They Someone

-answered - "Yes, a bomb" & down / path
+answered - "Yes, a bomb" - & down / path

 came rolling an innocent black ball like a

 cricket ball.
-It reached he dead Turk
+It reached the dead Turk

 who was abt 6 feet from me & then exploded